MrA-HLS/arduino/README.md

 Find and install all of the required software (If you're using the lab, this has already been done for you)
 - Visual Studio Code from Microsoft <https://code.visualstudio.com/>
 - Git for Windows <https://git-scm.com/downloads>
-- Arduino IDE (do not use the Windows App from the store!) <https://www.arduino.cc/en/main/software>
+    - You may need to log out and log in again before Git will work fully.
 ## Setup VS Code
 ### Install some basic extensions for VS Code:
+You can navigate to the main sectinos of VS Code via the nav bar on the upper left side of the window.
+Find the extension manager.
+By default, I think it's the fifth from the top; that may change as you add extensions.
+Search for and install the following extensions.
+As they install, they may launch info pages or settings pages for you to customize options
 - C/C++
+- PlatformIO IDE
 - GitLens (optional, but very helpful for larger projects)
-- Arduino
 - Visual Studio IntelliCode / intellisense (optional again, but helpful for C/C++)

 ### Configure VS Code:
 1. VS Code has many ways to change settings: one of it's most powerful tools is the 'command palette.'
-Press "Ctrl+Shift+P" or F1 to open the command pallete.
+Press "Ctrl+Shift+P" or F1 to open the command palette.
+Almost anything you might want to do can be done from the command palette
 2. Use the command palette to select a sensible default shell:
     - start typing `terminal: select default shell` into the command pallete.
 It should autocomplete as you type.
 You can hit enter on it or click it once you see it.
     - select Git Bash from the list of available shells